Frequently Asked Questions (FAQs)

 What is required to become an egg recipient?

-Once you have registered with us and selected your egg donor preferences, you will receive an email with useful information on what will happen next.
-Our friendly staff will give you a call or email to organise everything for you.
-If you are a new patient, we will:
+Once you have completed your donor-ready steps, submitted your donor request and received confirmation that your donor is available, you will receive an email with useful information on what will happen next.
+Our friendly staff will call or email you to organise everything.

 - Book a medical consultation